Anti-Everything: History

 Anti-Everything was founded in 2000 in St. Joseph, about 11 km east of the capital Port of Spain.
 At this time all members still were teenagers, and the band name was chosen due to a general attitude of denial.
 In the early 2010's singer Bryan Khan und guitarist Randy Ali moved to Europe; since then songs are mainly developed through online cooperation and recorded when temporarily all members are in Trinidad.
-2021 Khan relocated to Trinidad while Randy Ali still lives in Belgium.

 In 2019, Anti-Everything was the first Trinidadian rock band to complete a European tour (through Belgium, France, Germany, the Netherlands and Spain).
 In 2022 the band completed another European tour which lead through ten countries.

 Style

 Anti-Everything play punk rock with elements of alternative rock.
-The band names several punk bands as influential - old school (Black Flag, Minor Threat) and new school (Pennywise, Strike Anywhere).
-In addition, the band names calypso interpreters as influential as in the past they were not afraid to broach controversial issues which were tabooed in public at that time.
-References to reggae, dub and ska can be found, and occasionally a steel pan is being used.
+The band names several punk bands as influential - old school (Black Flag, Minor Threat, Bad Brains) and new school (Strike Anywhere).
+In addition, the band names calypso interpreters as influential as in the past they were not afraid to broach controversial issues which were taboo in public at that time.
+References to reggae, dub, and ska can be found, and steelpan commonly used.

 The lyrics of Anti-Everything mainly deal with political and social conflicts, often touching their home country Trinidad and Tobago.
 A minor part of their lyrics deals with personal topics such as the search for an identity, or has a pure fun character.